retailnext/node-radius/README.md

 ## Important notes:

 - node-radius in general does _not_ perform "higher-level" protocol validation, so for example node-radius will not complain if you encode an Access-Request packet but fail to include a NAS-IP-Address or NAS-Identifier.
-- node-radius will never block using the asynchronous, callback-style interface.
-Using the synchronous interface, node-radius performs two one-time, potentially blocking actions: loading the dictionaries, and generating the first random message authenticator.
-If you find the synchronous interface convenient, go ahead and use it.
-The asynchronous interface is there if you really really never want to block, not even just once on startup.
 - node-radius in general assumes most strings are UTF-8 encoded.
 This will work fine for ASCII and UTF-8 strings, but will not work for other encodings.
 At some point I might add an "encoding" option to override this default encoding, and/or a "raw" mode that just deals with Buffers (rather than Strings) when the encoding is not known.
 - node-radius does not support non-standard VSAs (where type or length field for attributes are not one octet each).
 - node-radius does not support special decoding/encoding for the following attribute types: ipv6addr, ifid, ipv6prefix, short.
 If node-radius encounters a type it doesn't support, node-radius will return a raw Buffer when decoding, and expect a Buffer when encoding.